Roddy McDowall: Early US films

-McDowall's American career began with a part in the 1941 thriller Man Hunt, directed by Fritz Lang.
-It was made by 20th Century Fox who also produced McDowall's next film How Green Was My Valley (1941), where he met and became lifelong friends with actress Maureen O'Hara.
+McDowall's American film career began with a part in the 1941 thriller Man Hunt, directed by Fritz Lang.
+It was made by 20th Century Fox, which also produced McDowall's next film How Green Was My Valley (1941), where he met and became lifelong friends with actress Maureen O'Hara.
 The film won the Academy Award for Best Picture, and McDowall's role as Huw Morgan made him a household name.

-Fox put him in another war film, Confirm or Deny (1941), then he played Tyrone Power as a boy in Son of Fury: The Story of Benjamin Blake (1942).
+Fox put him in another war film, Confirm or Deny (1941), then he played Tyrone Power's character as a boy in Son of Fury: The Story of Benjamin Blake (1942).

 Stardom

 Fox promoted McDowall to top billing for On the Sunny Side (1942).
 He was billed second to Monty Woolley in The Pied Piper (1942), playing a war orphan, then he had top billing again for an adaptation of My Friend Flicka (1942).

-Metro-Goldwyn-Mayer borrowed McDowall for the star role in Lassie Come Home (1943), a film that introduced an actress who would become another lifelong friend, Elizabeth Taylor.
+Metro-Goldwyn-Mayer borrowed McDowall for the star role in Lassie Come Home (1943), a film that introduced Elizabeth Taylor, an actress who became another lifelong friend.
 MGM kept him on to play a leading role in The White Cliffs of Dover (1944).

-Back at Fox he played Gregory Peck as a young man in The Keys of the Kingdom (1944).
-In 1944, exhibitors voted McDowall the number four "Star of Tomorrow".

-Fox gave McDowall another starring vehicle, Thunderhead – Son of Flicka (1945).
-They reunited him with Woolley in Molly and Me (1945), which was made as an attempt to turn Gracie Fields into a Hollywood star.

-McDowall went back to MGM to support Walter Pidgeon in Holiday in Mexico (1946).
+Back at Fox, he played Gregory Peck's character as a young man in The Keys of the Kingdom (1944).
+In 1944, exhibitors voted McDowall the number-four "Star of Tomorrow".
+Fox gave McDowall another starring vehicle with Thunderhead – Son of Flicka (1945).
+The studio reunited him with Woolley in Molly and Me (1945), which was made as an attempt to turn Gracie Fields into a Hollywood star.
+McDowall returned to MGM to support Walter Pidgeon in Holiday in Mexico (1946).

 Theatre

-McDowall turned to the theatre, taking the title role of Young Woodley in a summer stock production in Westport, Connecticut in July 1946.

-In 1947, he played Malcolm in Orson Welles's stage production of Macbeth in Salt Lake City, and played the same role in the actor-director's film version in 1948.
+McDowall turned to the theatre, taking the title role of Young Woodley in a summer stock production in Westport, Connecticut, in July 1946.
+In 1947, he played Malcolm in Orson Welles's stage production of Macbeth in Salt Lake City, and he played the same role in the actor-director's film version in 1948.

 Monogram Pictures

 McDowall then signed a three-year contract with Monogram Pictures, a low-budget studio that welcomed established stars, to make two films a year.

-McDowall starred in seven films for them, for which he also worked as associate producer: Rocky (1948), a boy and dog story directed by Phil Karlson; Kidnapped (1948), an adaptation of the Robert Louis Stevenson story, where he played David Balfour, directed by William Beaudine; Tuna Clipper (1949), a fishing tale, again directed by Beaudine; Black Midnight (1949), a horse story directed by Budd Boetticher; Killer Shark (1950), a shark hunting tale, again with Boetticher; Big Timber (1950), as a logger; The Steel Fist (1952), an anti-communist drama.
+McDowall starred in seven films for Monogram, for which he also worked as associate producer: Rocky (1948), a boy-and-dog story directed by Phil Karlson; Kidnapped (1948), an adaptation of the Robert Louis Stevenson story, wherein he played David Balfour, directed by William Beaudine; Tuna Clipper (1949), a fishing tale, again directed by Beaudine; Black Midnight (1949), a horse story directed by Budd Boetticher; Killer Shark (1950), a shark-hunting tale, again with Boetticher; Big Timber (1950), as a logger; and The Steel Fist (1952), an anticommunist drama.